-nature abstract and disconnected from on-the-ground dynamics that vary markedly between regions.
-Customizing the NCS effort to the regional level enables teams to better assess actual sequestration potential and create tangible mechanisms to overcome land use impediments, maximize opportunity, promote accountability, and achieve permanence.
-Deploying these projects would engage farmers, foresters, ranchers, and indigenous communities in restoration, thereby stimulating local economies and potentially boosting community adaptation efforts through achieving co-benefits such as enhanced food supply, flood mitigation, and water filtration.
-The ecosystem restoration at the heart of NCS not only stands essential to climate system recovery, but also remains vital in responding to the global biodiversity crisis.
+(NCS).3 NCS methods to draw down and absorb carbon in the soil include: (1) reforestation; (2) conservation agricultural practices (such as no-till, non-chemical and cover crop techniques and use of weathered rock as a soil amendment4); (3) mangrove and wetlands restoration; and (4) regenerative grazing methods.
+A global atmospheric cleanup using NCS requires a spectacular "scaling up" of the present effort, which consists largely of scattered projects providing pilot experience.
+Scientists have mapped many areas of the globe to depict carbon sequestration potential, so sovereigns can plan and execute NCS drawdown programs across their jurisdictions.
+While some analysts have noted ongoing uncertainty about the capacity of NCS to achieve the necessary global sequestration,5 much of the criticism reflects the reality that global projections are by their very nature abstract and disconnected from on-the-ground dynamics that vary markedly between regions.
+Customizing the NCS effort to the regional level enables teams to better assess actual sequestration potential and create tangible mechanisms to overcome land use impediments, maximize opportunity, promote accountability, and achieve permanence.6 Deploying these projects would engage farmers, foresters, ranchers, and indigenous communities in restoration, thereby stimulating local economies and potentially boosting community adaptation efforts through achieving co-benefits such as enhanced food supply, flood mitigation, and water filtration.
+The ecosystem restoration at the heart of NCS not only stands as essential to climate system recovery, but also remains vital in responding to the global biodiversity crisis.7

-The magnitude of necessary restoration through NCS is daunting, requiring the recruitment of nearly all available and suitable land across the world.
-This requires massive funding.
+The magnitude of necessary restoration through NCS is daunting, requiring the recruitment of nearly all available and suitable land across the world.8 This requires massive funding.
 In a functional political world, national leaders around the globe would convene to create an organized and funded framework for global carbon drawdown.
-But in a present leadership vacuum, those corporations most responsible for creating this crisis -- fossil fuel companies -- have yet to pay a dime for cleaning up the atmosphere.
+But in the present leadership vacuum, those corporations most responsible for creating this crisis-fossil fuel companies-have yet to pay a dime for cleaning up the atmosphere.

 This chapter suggests a global campaign of Atmospheric Recovery Litigation (ARL) to hold fossil fuel companies and other large emitters liable for atmospheric natural resource damages (NRDs) to fund projects sequestering carbon in the soil.
-The legal framework looks to the same principle that holds companies responsible for cleaning up marine oil spills - the public trust doctrine.
-Natural resource damage actions yield awards to fund restoration of the harmed resource.
+The legal framework looks to the same principle that holds companies responsible for cleaning up marine oil spills-the